MarkPearlCoZa/Blog_General/_posts/2018-07-23-Getting-your-team-to-agree-on-a-way-forward-with-Gradients-of-Agreement.md

 category: General
 ---

 I've recently had the privilege of leading a development team where we had a mix of personalities and mindsets.
-It was incredibly useful to have this mix---different people in the team saw things from totally different angles, which I believe led to us making better decisions as a team provided everyone's voice was heard.
+It was incredibly useful to have this mix---different people in the team saw things from totally different angles which I believe led to us making better decisions as a team provided everyone's voice was heard.

 As the "official" leader, one of the things I wanted to get right early on was taking the team on a journey when making critical team decisions.
 For me critical team decision were any decisions that had a direct impact on how the team worked.
 Generally I wanted agreement from the whole team with these types of decisions before proceeding.